Connect with others who understand.

 Researchers have looked into whether having diabetes raises the risk of AMD.
 Some studies have found that diabetes is linked with AMD.
 Abnormal cholesterol levels and hyperglycemia in diabetes can lead to inflammation, which plays a role in AMD.

 Diabetes may also influence the type of AMD you have.
 A 2023 study found that people who had diabetes for more than five years were at risk of developing wet AMD.
+A 2025 study found a connection between glucagon-like peptide 1 (GLP-1) drugs used to treat type 2 diabetes and obesity and wet AMD.
+Those taking GLP-1 drugs to treat their diabetes had twice the risk of wet AMD as those not taking GLP-1 drugs.
+Talk to your doctor if you’re concerned about GLP-1 drugs and your eye health.

 How Is Diabetes Treated?

 If you have diabetes, your treatment plan will depend on the type.
 It’s important to keep your blood sugar levels within a healthy range, which prevents blood vessel damage in the eyes.
-For example, health care providers treat type 1 diabetes with insulin to supplement what the pancreas can’t make.
+For example, healthcare providers treat type 1 diabetes with insulin to supplement what the pancreas can’t make.

 Type 2 diabetes is managed with medications and lifestyle changes.
 Your doctor will likely encourage you to take these steps: